herrevilkitten/fantastic_m2/fantastic_m2_readme.txt

 1. Character can walk on top of the barrier and does not move the barrier.
 2. Camera can behave oddly when stuck in a collider
 3. Use own playermovement and terrainsound script (should merge back into the team's prefab, but did not have time to regression test all scenes)
+4. Mesh Colliders on some of the objects are causing warnings
+5. Missing one prefab tree

 Assets used in the creation of the scene:
 1. All environment models (except for the ramp, terrain, and the first house on the right) were attained via the asset store.